EMSTrack/EMS-Simulator/README.md

 # EMS-Simulator

 EMS Simulator is an open-source software for performing ambulance dispatch simulation and analyses.
 It was created for the purpose of providing a general, customizable ambulance simulation framework with built-in and extendable functionality.
-With the usage of this library, we hope to eliminate overhead in designing specialized simulation software and lower barrier to emergency response optimization in health organizations globally.
+The library aims to eliminate overhead in designing specialized simulation software and lower barrier to emergency response optimization in health organizations globally.

 - __Sample Simulations:__ https://github.com/EMSTrack/EMS-Simulator-Demos
 - __Documentation:__ In Progress